CesareIurlaro/clips-project/README.md

 drastically reducing the size of the problem it was possible to conclude the computation in a short time.
 However, the addition of only a few facts to the knowledge base worsened of much the performances.

-His implementation is contained within the 'no_evaluation' folder.
+His implementation is contained within the `no_evaluation` folder.

 Because of this, we opted for the **A*** algorithm implementation.
 This one has a better behavior than the previous algorithm, either because